-$^{^{2}}$ A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."
+2 A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."

-Code Challenge type Description Specific examples of required evidence Permissible rebuttals standard installation fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
-S Speed (only for fixed wireless subscribers) The actual speed of the service tier falls below the unserved or underserved thresholds.
-3 Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals A letter or email dated within the last 365 days indicating that a provider requested more than the standard installation fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
+S Speed The actual speed of the service tier falls below the unserved or Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests.
 Provider has countervailing speed test evidence showing sufficient speed, e.g., from their own network management system.
-4 L Latency (only for fixed wireless subscribers) The round-trip latency of the broadband service exceeds 100 ms. 5 Speed test by subscriber, showing the excessive latency.
-Provider has countervailing speed test evidence showing latency at or below 100 ms,
+4